tebikohq/tbk-custom-code/README.md

 # Custom Code

-A minimal WordPress plugin boilerplate for organizing custom shortcodes and snippets without relying on third-party code injection plugins like Code Snippets or WPCodeBox.
+A minimal WordPress plugin boilerplate for organizing custom shortcodes and snippets without relying on third-party code injection plugins.

 Built as a clean alternative to dumping everything into `functions.php`, while avoiding the overhead of a full code-snippets plugin.